| Oracle® Database PL/SQL Packages and Types Reference 11g Release 2 (11.2) Part Number E10577-04 |

 Usage Notes

 You can use this function in rule conditions, rule-based transformations, apply handlers, and error handlers.
-For example, if you use one error handler for multiple apply processes, then you can use the GET_STREAMS_NAME
+For example, if you use one error handler for multiple apply processes, then you can use the GET_STREAMS_NAME function to determine the name of the apply process that raised the error.

 This function gets the Oracle Streams type of the invoker and returns one of the following types: